 There’s so much to take in when you have a new baby that it’s easy to miss a few guidelines here and there.
 But with car seat safety, the rules may save your baby’s life in an accident.
 So we wanted to take a minute to remind you of a few simple things that are easy to forget when buckling up baby – the things we see a lot of parents miss.
 Check through this list to make sure that you’re doing all you can to keep your baby safe on the road.

 1. Chest clip too low.
-Nurse Lauren says sometimes chest clips slip down so they are across baby’s tummy.
+Sometimes chest clips slip down so they are across baby’s tummy.
 The chest clip should be higher, across baby’s upper chest at his armpits.
 If it’s lower, baby’s internal organs can be damaged in an accident or baby may slip over the clip and be thrown out of the seat.
 If like many babies, yours is a chubby one, this may mean the top of the clip even touches his double (or triple!) chin.
 This can make the clip look too high, but if the clip is across his nipple line, then you’re in the right place.

 2. Straps inserted into the car seat too high.
-Nurse Hannah says some babies snuggle down in their seat so that the straps enter into the back of the seat above baby’s shoulders.
+Some babies snuggle down in their seat so that the straps enter into the back of the seat above baby’s shoulders.
 All car seats should have multiple openings behind baby so you can adjust where the strap goes through the back of the seat.
 Choose the opening at or just below baby’s shoulders when he’s sitting in the seat.
 If it’s too high this allows space between baby’s shoulders and the strap; in an accident baby wouldn’t be held in the seat firmly enough.

 While these are the things many parents easily overlook, it’s not a complete list of all car seat safety guidelines.
 For more on car seat safety, check out these great links: